finnianr/Eiffel-Loop/doc/Contents.md

 ## Video Processing
 Wrappers for various video conversion operations using OS commands
 ## ID3 Tagging for MP3
+**Description**

 Classes for reading and writing ID3 tags to MP3 files using a common interface to the C libraries `libid3tag (C)` and `id3lib (C++)`.
 The former C library is used for ID3 version 2.4 tags and the latter for earlier versions from 2.0 to 2.3.

+**Status Obsolete**

+Due to numerous problems with the id3lib C++ library this project has been abandoned in favor of the [TagLib library](http://www.eiffel-loop.com/library/TagLib.html) which is still maintained and supports many more meta-data types besides ID3.
 ## TagLib Audio Meta-Data Library
 Eiffel binding for the ID3 v1 and v2 tag manager from the [TagLib C++ library](https://taglib.org/).